Honestpuck/PatchBot/README.md

  In this repo you can see, above, the presentation and notes from my JNUC2020 presentation about PatchBot.

 If you would like help implementing this in your own environment feel free to reach out.
+The best place to do that is in the MacAdmins Slack channel #patchbot

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=honestpuck.patchbot.page.id)